-Seventy-three percent of those responding to the 2020 RTAP Manager’s Survey provide scholarships to subrecipients.
+Two-thirds of those responding to the 2024 RTAP Manager’s Survey provide scholarships to subrecipients.
 States typically allow scholarship money to be used for attendance at conferences, roadeos, workshops, and other training.
 During the COVID-19 pandemic, some State RTAPs also began providing scholarships for virtual trainings.
 Hawaii allows for equipment purchase with scholarship funds, if the equipment is related to training.
 Scholarship guidelines are outlined in policies that are often posted on the State RTAP webpage.
 RTAP Managers can, based on funding levels and need, impose guidelines such as monetary amount allowed per scholarship, eligible use of scholarship money, and number of scholarships per person, per year.
 RTAPs may also have a maximum number of scholarships given out total, per year.
 For example, an RTAP may give out scholarships for in-state training only, for out-of-state training, or the attendee might need to have a matching contribution from their agency.
-See the Sample Documents and Templates section of this toolkit for examples.
+See the Sample Documents and Templates section of this Toolkit for examples.

 Scholarships are an eligible expense under State RTAP funds, as long as they benefit rural transit service.
 Other decisions about whether to have scholarships and who to offer them to, are a state decision.
 Organizations that apply for State RTAP scholarships must be providing transportation services in rural areas.
 This includes public and non-profit organizations that provide transportation in rural areas.
 Organizations that receive or are eligible to apply for State RTAP scholarships are FTA Section 5311, Section 5310, and Tribal Transit providers, and other organizations that provide transportation in rural and non-urbanized areas are eligible to apply for State RTAP scholarships.
 For agencies that are receiving Section 5311(f) Intercity bus funding and/or agencies that receive both Section 5307 and Section 5311 funding, State RTAPs are free to set their own policies, as long as the scholarship is benefiting the service in the rural area.